danielrosehill/Claude-Agent-Picker-Pattern/README.md

 Etc.

-## Why Both With Subagents At All?
+## Why Bother With Subagents At All?

 Some are strenously against multiagent systems.